icshwi/etherlabmaster/README.md

 ENABLE_TOOL = YES
 ENABLE_USERLIB = YES
 ```
 The most options are default, but we would like to keep the Site-specific options consistently.
 Note that the current implementation is so-called *work in progress* because of the dkms configuration.

-One can override each options as follows:
+One can override each option as follows:
 ```
 echo "WITH_DEV_GENERIC = NO"  > configure/CONFIG_OPTIONS.local
 echo "WITH_DEV_E1000E = YES" >> configure/CONFIG_OPTIONS.local
 echo "ENABLE_STATIC = YES"   >> configure/CONFIG_OPTIONS.local
 ```
 , where `>>` is the important thing if one would like to override more than one option.

 Be ready to do the following commands in the specific order: